-Here are five more ways to stay on track with your fitness over the holidays…
+Here are some ways to stay active over the holidays…

 Sometimes we can become a little too focused on “eating clean” and avoid treats etc. As Tess, of FitBits told me, “It’s Christmas, and Christmas is for indulging!
 Just be consistent as you can and get outside for a run, walk or ride when you can.
 I *LOVE* my Christmas day run, it’s always a bitterly cold, crisp winter’s day – and the post-run reward of Christmas dinner, chocolate and booze is more than worth it!”.

 Johanna told me… “In terms of workout I schedule sessions with a partner as they are less likely to be cancelled”.
-This was the main reason for me starting Winter Run Club; it serves as a chance to socialise and also ensures I show up once per week and actually run!
-Having the London Winter Run in juts 6 weeks is also a great motivator as I’m looking to get back into 10km shape (run a sub 60 minute race) or even PB but I have a whole post coming about that!
+This was the main reason for me starting my Winter Run Club back in 2016.
+For me, it served as a chance to socialise and also ensured that I showed up once per week and actually run!

 Bex (The Art of Healthy Living) suggested that we “Get the family involved!
 Hikes in the countryside, geocaching – sooo good, especially for kids, treasure hunts, fun runs with kids.
 The key is to make it fun so it doesn’t feel like you’re forcing yourself into exercise.
 Fresh air is proven to increase those feel good endorphins and when you’re happy you’re far less likely to emotionally eat or to grab all that naughty stuff.”

-Mona (The Heavy Blog) shared….
-“My friend is having a massive engagement party in January so I’ve bought a dress for it and the goal is to fit into it comfortably by then!”
+Your goal could be something for after the holidays too, like Mona (The Heavy Blog).
+She shared….
+“My friend is having a massive engagement party in January so I’ve bought a dress for it and the goal is to fit into it comfortably by then!”.

-Do you have any other tips for staying on track with your fitness over the holidays and into the New Year?!
+How do you keep your fitness on track over the holidays and into the New Year?!